immerjs/immer/website/docs/complex-objects.md

 The semantics on how classes are drafted are as follows:

 1. A draft of a class is a fresh object but with the same prototype as the original object.
-1. When creating a draft, Immer will copy all _own_ properties from the base to the draft.This includes non-enumerable and symbolic properties (if `useStrictShallowCopy(true)` was called).
+1. When creating a draft, Immer will copy all _own_ properties from the base to the draft.This includes non-enumerable and symbolic properties.
 1. _Own_ getters will be invoked during the copy process, just like `Object.assign` would.
 1. Inherited getters and methods will remain as is and be inherited by the draft.
 1. Immer will not invoke constructor functions.